BaneleMK/Camagru/README.md

 LAMP - Linux

-sendmail - free open source software for mail transfer
+sendmail - free open source software for mail transfer (usually comes pre-installed in unix and separate in windows)

 # Installing